NDsurfer8/FinanceApp/money-pilot/SHARED_FINANCE_GUIDE.md

 ## 🎉 **Conclusion**

-The Shared Finance feature positions Money Pilot as a revolutionary financial management platform that goes beyond personal budgeting.
+The Shared Finance feature positions VectorFi as a revolutionary financial management platform that goes beyond personal budgeting.
 By enabling collaborative financial tracking with proper security and privacy controls, we're creating a unique value proposition that addresses real pain points for couples, families, and investment groups.

 This feature has the potential to: